ketgo/inspector/tools/data/README.md

 ## Writer

-The writer stores chronologically sorted events in chunks of fixed size files.
+The writer stores chronologically sorted events in blocks of fixed size files.
 Each file contains a header and body section.
 The header sction will consist of following metadata information:

 - Number of events
 - Time duration associated with the file.